superFelix5000/visualizeData/README.md

 # VisualizeData

 ## TODO:
+- improve design, how to use theme with tailwind css
 - floating header so it's always visible
 - breadcrumbs in header - what year/month/category
 - move to standalone components? --> would that enable to use vite?